p-arndt/cooking-diary/README.md

 ---

-Sentio helps teams better understand how they feel and react early when things change.
-Simple for individuals.
-Powerful for teams.
+Cooking Diary helps you track your meals, discover patterns, and get inspired for your next cooking adventure.